 In the land of film and tv I’ve been gradually working my way through the Marvel films, watching them in the order in which they were released.
 Last weekend was the most chilled weekend we’ve had in ages.
 I watched Avengers: Age of Ultron and Captain America: Civil War.
 Then, this week I’ve watched Thor Rangnarok AND Spiderman Homecoming.
 You’d think I’d be all Marvelled out, but I. am. loving it.
 Can’t wait to get myself to the cinema and see Infinity War now that I actually stand a chance of understanding what’s going on.

 This week I’ve been reminded how much my routine means to me.
-I’ve realised just how important it is that I have a routine and that, among all the new and exciting, life still needs to feel a little familiar to me.
-It’s been a crazy busy few weeks full of long weekends and Bank Holidays and this week things have finally been back to normal.
+I’ve realised just how important it is that I have a routine.
+My routine’s been all up in the air this last few weeks and life has felt a little too unfamiliar.
+It’s been full of long weekends and bank holidays and exciting things, but it’s been setting me on edge.
+This week things have finally been back to normal.
+I didn’t realise how on edge I was until calm was restored again.
+Any longer and I think I may have popped.
 And you know what?
 I think normal is underrated.

 That’s not to say that I’m not looking forward to another busy week next week.
+My birthday is next week!
 I’ve an exciting event to attend for work one day.
 And I’ve the Friday booked off for a hen do weekend.
 Eek!
 Busy is good… But I’ve certainly appreciated a bit of normality this week too.
 I guess it’s all about balance.
 It’s just like Einstein said… ‘Life is like riding a bicycle.’